Guy Ritchie’s latest action / crime movie The Gentlemen stars Matthew McConaughey, Charlie Hunnam, Colin Farell and Michelle Dockery.

 The main highlight about Sing, for me has nothing to do with the music.
 I loved the mommy piggy (Reese Witherspoon) and her ingenuity when no one else was available to take care of her piglets.
 I also adore her performance partner, another cute piggy; you know, the one in the red sequinned leotard and gold sequinned sweatsuit that you fell in love with in the trailers.

 You’ll very likely have a better time watching sing if you enjoy singing competitions.
 If you’re not that person, I hope you like it anyway, should you decide to tune in.

 Directed by Stephen Gaghan, I’ll be watching to see McConaughey in yet another new light.
-I also want to know precisely all the ways that people are going to come for his character; that is once they get the distinctwhiff of billions and billions of dollars.
-The phrase more money, more problems is so very fitting.
+I also want to know precisely all the ways that people are going to ‘come for’ his character; that is once they get the distinct whiff of billions and billions of dollars.
+The phrase more money, more problems is so very fitting in this case.

 The Sea Of Trees stars Matthew McConaughey, Naomi Watts and Katie Aselton.
 It’s also the Gus Van Sant (Good Will Hunting 1997, Milk 2008) directed movie that was famously booed at the 2015 Cannes Film Festival…

 Based on this trailer, I’d never have guessed that the movie is likely to be bad.
 All I’m sure of at this point, considering that love, grief and suicide are key themes is that a laugh a minute is unlikely to be words used to describe anyone’s experience of The Sea Of Trees.

 My true reaction before realising that this is the movie that was booed was: ‘Yeah!
 Another Matthew McConaughey movie and it stars ken Watanabe too; an actor whose face I’ll always be glad to see because of the great work he did in one of my all time favourites, Inception (2010)’.